 In case you do not want to use the JobWalk app or you already have 360° you can easily upload those though our web editor.
 To do so, launch the HoloBuilder Web Editor in your web browser, preferably Chrome.

 Once you are logged in press the '+' Button in the lower left corner to open the upload dialog.
 Click on the highlighted area in the tab ‘360° Scene’ and select the file to be uploaded.
-Alternatively, you can also drag and drop the files to be uploaded from your desktop onto the rectangular interaction area of the upload popup highlighted in green in the image below.
+Alternatively, you can also drag and drop the files to be uploaded from your desktop onto the rectangular interaction area of the upload popup.
 Subsequently, your 360° images will appear in the left-hand project panel.

 Note: Add multiple photospheres at once by drag and drop or directly selecting them by browsing your files.